ehudreiter/accuracySharedTask/README.md

 * 1 August 2021: results announced
 * Sept 2021: presentation of shared task at INLG 2021

-For more information or to refister interest, please email Ehud Reiter at   e.reiter@abdn.ac.uk
+For more information or to register interest, please email Ehud Reiter at   e.reiter@abdn.ac.uk

 ## What is in this repo
 This repository contains an initial set of 21 accuracy-annotated texts for the shared task, extracted from https://github.com/nlgcat/evaluating_accuracy